TRAMOX/portfolio/replit.md

-# Dr. Sarah Chen - Academic Portfolio Website
+# Dr. Vijaykumar Toutam - Academic Portfolio Website

 ## Overview

-This is a modern, responsive academic portfolio website built for Dr. Sarah Chen, a Principal Scientist at CSIR NPL specializing in Additive Manufacturing, 3D Printed Electronics, Optical Sensors, and Energy Storage.
-The website showcases her research, publications, talks, team, and professional achievements with a clean, academic design inspired by modern portfolio websites.
+This is a modern, responsive academic portfolio website built for Dr. Vijaykumar Toutam, a Principal Scientist at CSIR NPL specializing in Additive Manufacturing, 3D Printed Electronics, Optical Sensors, Energy Harvesters, and Nanoelectronics.
+The website showcases his research, publications, talks, team, and professional achievements with a clean, academic design inspired by carlgordonmedia.com.
 The site is optimized for both desktop and mobile viewing, with smooth animations and SEO-ready meta tags for academic indexing.
+All data is pulled from his authentic Google Scholar profile.

 ## User Preferences